 Derivative Power Rule

-Directions: Use the digits 1 to 9, at most one time each, to fill in the boxes to create a true derivative statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to fill in the boxes to make the equation true.

 Hint